sudcadred/barker-browser/README.md

 ## week5:
 * bookmarks
 * 'more actions' button in browser header (mute, unmute, find in, save, print, bookmark)

-# KNOWN BUGS
-* show link on hover (in statusbar)
-* address input click should select address text
-* clear page => delete also address
-* clear page + back => bug
-* address navigation does not always change
-* delete tab does not work
-* test big layouts how behave
-* test closing all tabs
-* ctrl+f in sidebar does not work
-* ctrl+f in main area works only if some browser window is clicked (activated) before

 # RECOMMENDED MINIMAL TEST SET BEFORE COMMIT
 * start app, see if tabs are loaded